auroris/Interactive-Reports/README.md

   source-controlled JSON files beside the application.
 - **Download** the current view as CSV, with every row and the user's formatting.
-- **Secure by construction**: the developer owns the SQL and the trusted context parameters; users own state, and state is data, never code.
+- **Secure by construction**: the developer owns the SQL and the trusted context parameters; users own state, and state is always data.
 Report and saved-report access run through the host's own ASP.NET Core identity and authorization.
 - **No front-end build.** The UI is a self-contained custom element embedded in the NuGet package, with ready-made viewer and administration pages, English and Canadian French, and built-in help.
-- **SQL Server, PostgreSQL, Oracle, and SQLite**, with the dialect derived from the connection rather than configured.
+- **SQL Server, PostgreSQL, Oracle, and SQLite** all enjoy first class support.

-## Inspired by Oracle APEX

-If you have used the Interactive Report region in [Oracle APEX](https://apex.oracle.com/), the workspace will feel familiar on purpose: the Actions menu, the search bar with a column scope, the header menus, the settings chips, control breaks, highlights, computed columns, saved and public reports, and the division of labour where the developer writes the region's SQL and users own everything in the Actions menu.
-This project brings that model to ASP.NET Core applications, including Umbraco sites, with a portable expression language in place of database-specific SQL and a JSON protocol that other clients (REST, GraphQL, file export) share with the browser.

 ## Quick start

+Install packages via the command line:

 ```sh
 dotnet add package InteractiveReport.AspNetCore
 dotnet add package InteractiveReport.Client.Json
 ```

+Configure a report in `appsettings.json`:

 ```json
 "InteractiveReport": {